Wuhan coronavirus: Singapore to widen travel restrictions to all new visitors who recently travelled to mainland China

 "As a result, we are likely to see a sharper rise in the local transmission of the virus in Chinese cities beyond the Hubei province in the coming days," said the Ministry of Health (MOH) in a press release on Friday.

+READ: Wuhan coronavirus in Singapore - What we know about the confirmed cases

-At the briefing, Mr Wong also said that returning Singaporeans will be issued a travel advisory and asked to take a 14-day leave of absence.
+At the briefing, Mr Wong also said that Singapore residents with recent travel history to mainland China will be issued a travel advisory and asked to take a 14-day leave of absence.
+These include Singapore citizens, PRs as well as those with long-term passes.

-The Immigration and Checkpoints Authority (ICA) will also, with immediate effect, suspend the issuance of all forms of new visas to those with Chinese passports.
-Singapore's status as a visa-free transit facility will be suspended for Chinese passport holders.

-Previously issued short-term and multiple-visit visas for those with Chinese passports will also be suspended.
-Thus those who hold such visas will not be allowed into Singapore during this period.

 Commissioner of ICA Marvin Sim, who was at the briefing, said the Civil Aviation Authority of Singapore will be disseminating the information to all airlines to ensure smooth implementation of the new measures.